kekevin12/Disney_EDA/README.md

 .Exploratory data analysis

-.
-Familiarty with Python - the language and markdowns
+.Familiarty with Python - the language and markdowns

 ### Notes
 Tableau Dashboard also created in lieu (WIP)